jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) A consent authority must, in accordance with section 129, serve notice on a consent holder of its intention to review the conditions of a resource consent if required by an order made under section 339(5)﻿(b).
 (2A) If more than 1 resource consent is affected by the rule referred to in subsection (1)﻿(b)﻿(i), the consent authority may review the conditions of those resource consents together for the purpose of managing the effects of the activities carried out under those resource consents.
 (3) A regional council must notify the chief executive of the Ministry of Fisheries as soon as is reasonably practicable if it intends to review a condition of a coastal permit authorising an aquaculture activity to be undertaken in the coastal marine area and the condition has been specified under section 186H(1A) of the Fisheries Act 1996 as a condition that may not be changed or cancelled until the chief executive of the Ministry of Fisheries makes a further aquaculture decision.
+(4) Section 165ZFHHA applies to any notice of review under subsection (1) of the conditions of a coastal permit that is extended by section 165ZFHC.

 ### 129 Notice of review
 (1) A notice under section 128—